G4Q95/AutoShortsWebApp/progress.md

 - Increased default API client timeout from 10s to 60s (temporary for diagnosis, confirmed necessity for R2 uploads).
 Will monitor if this can be reduced later.
 - Using simplified, flat R2 storage paths based on project/scene IDs.
 - Added detailed timing logs to diagnose media storage performance.
+- Increased media loading check timeout in `Scene deletion` test to 30s to improve stability.

 ---